Industry Statistics and Research

 - 200+ companies utilizing a direct selling model in Canada

-- Canada ranks fourteenth globally in direct selling sales in 2018
+- Canada ranks eleventh globally in direct selling sales in 2021

 Independent Sales Consultants (ISCs)

-- Distribution by Province: There are ISCs in every province and territory of Canada, ranging from 29% of total ISCs in Ontario and 17% in Alberta to 0.1% in the Northwest Territories and 3% in Nova Scotia
+- Distribution by province: There are ISCs in every province and territory of Canada, ranging from 34% of total ISCs in Ontario and 15% in Alberta to 0.05% in the Northwest Territories and 2% in Nova Scotia

-In mid-July 2020, DSA Canada commissioned an independent consumer research initiative to help provide insights into the Canadian economy, consumer motivations and sentiment towards the direct selling industry.
+In June 2022, DSA Canada commissioned its third annual independent consumer research initiative to help provide insights into the Canadian economy, consumer motivations and sentiment towards the direct selling industry.

 The survey asked a series of questions to a representative group of Canadians, ensuring an accurate picture according to age, gender, educational attainment and region.
 DSA Canada hopes to complete similar research annually, to track changes in industry perception.

 Download a copy of the Executive Summary for key findings and more information.
 A copy of the full research paper is available to DSA Canada members – Download the 2022 Interest and Impressions of the Direct Selling Industry Research Paper.